LGTON Law

 Overview

-He was admitted into the Philippine Bar the following year and started his practice in the litigation department of Carpio Villaraza & Cruz Law Offices, where he was promoted to Senior Associate after three years.
-Immediately prior to joining LGTON Law, he was a name partner in Lim Leynes Lozada-Marquez since 2007.
+Neekee earned his Bachelor of Laws degree from the University of the Philippines in 1999, where he also completed a course in Public Administration.
+After admission into the Philippine Bar the following year, he started his first six years of practice in the litigation department of Carpio Villaraza & Cruz Law Offices, where he was promoted to Senior Associate after three years.
+Immediately prior to founding LGTON Law, he was a founding partner in Lim Leynes Lozada-Marquez since 2007.

 Q&A